Inferring networks from time series: a neural approach: Inferring line failures in the British power grid

-The time series $\boldsymbol{\varphi}(t)$ contains $L$ observations for each node, and we perform a gradient descent step after predicting $B$ steps, $B$ being the batch size.
-In theory $L = N-1$ is needed to completely infer the network, though symmetries in the data usually mean $L > N$ observations are required in practice \cite{Basiri_2018}.
-Traditional regression methods are not applicable in the underdetermined case $L < N-1$, since they involve inversion of the Gram matrix $\mathbf{G}_i \mathbf{G}_i^T$, $\mathbf{G}_i \in \mathbb{R}^{N \times L}$ containing all $L$ interactions of the $i$-th node with all other nodes, and additional constraints (e.g. sparsity assumptions) must thus be placed on the network to infer its topology \cite{Timme_2007}.
-We purposefully underdetermine the problem by only using $L < N-1$ steps, leading to an average Gram matrix rank of 6 (about 100 times less than required for complete inference).
-Additionally, we train the network on data recorded $1$ second after the power cut, where many nodes will still be close to equilibrium.
-Our method does not involve matrix inversion, and can thus deal naturally with non-convex problems.
-Though the neural network may be unable to completely infer the network, it can nevertheless produce a density $\rho(\pred{A})$, recorded during the training, that allows us to perform hypothesis testing on the line failure location.
+In theory $L = N-1$ observations are needed to completely infer the network, though symmetries in the data usually mean $L > N$ is required in practice \cite{Basiri_2018}.
+In this experiment we purposefully underdetermine the problem by only using $L < N-1$ steps; additionally, we train the network on data recorded $1$ simulated second after the power cut, where many nodes will still be close to equilibrium.
+Though the neural network may be unable to completely infer the network, it can nevertheless produce a joint distribution on the network edge weights $p\left(\pred{A} \;\middle|\; \mathbf{T}\right)$, recorded during the training, that allows us to perform hypothesis testing on the line failure location.
+The marginal likelihood on each network edge $\hat{a}_{ij}$ is given by

+where the ${-ij}$ subscript indicates we are omitting the $ij$-th component of $\pred{A}$ in the integration.
+We assume uniform priors $\pi^0$ on each edge.
+In high dimensions, calculating the joint of all network edge weights can become computationally infeasible, but we can circumvent this by instead considering the two-dimensional joint density of the edge weight under consideration and the likelihood, $p(\hat{a}_{ij}, e^{-J})$ and then integrating over the likelihood,